10Abdullatif35/Natural-Disaster-Detection-Project/README.md

 - [Developers](#developers)

 ## Project Overview
-This project aims to develop a model that detects natural disasters.
+This project perfectly aims to develop a model that detects natural disasters.
 Users can view webcam images or upload a file for classification.
 The model processes the uploaded or webcam-captured images to identify which type of natural disaster is present and provides a confidence score for the prediction.

 ## Installation
 #### Python and library versions that need to be installed